-Friends of the Earth have backed the pledge of three dozen wildlife and environmental groups for a complete ban on neonicotinoids to be extended to wheat.
+Friends of the Earth have backed the pledge of eighteen wildlife and environmental groups for a complete ban on neonicotinoids to be extended to wheat.

 A new Friends of the Earth report published today (Thursday January 5) at the Oxford Real Farming Conference warned the pesticide must be wiped of its use on wheat and follow in the footsteps of other banned neonicotinoid pesticides due to their ‘high acute risk’ to bees.

 The report found the use of clothianidin, a type of neonicotinoid used as a seed coating on wheat, often leaches into soils and water that further harms plants and flowers where bees feed.

 Nature Campaigner Sandra Bell said: “There is increasing scientific evidence that the use of neonicotinoids on wheat poses a threat to our bees, birds and butterflies – current restrictions on these pesticides must be extended to cover this crop.

 “We cannot afford to gamble with nature in this way if we are to carry on producing British food and safeguarding the health of our countryside.”

 Speaking in a seminar at the ORFC, farmers including John Pawsey of Organic Arable and Nuffield Scholar David Walston, highlighted their success of using alternative solutions to the use of neonics and their mission to reduce overall pesticide use.